 California voters legalized adult-use cannabis by approving Proposition 64 in November 2016.
 While personal adult-use cannabis activity became immediately legal upon the passage of Proposition 64, commercial cannabis activity requires a State license.
 On January 1, 2018, the Bureau of Cannabis Control began issuing temporary commercial cannabis licenses; however, local jurisdictions retain the ability to prohibit and regulate all commercial cannabis activity.

 Due to limited data being available and the complexity and varying degrees of regulation around cannabis-related activities, the City Council provided staff direction on February 7, 2018, to conduct a statistically valid survey to better understand the community's receptiveness to cannabis related industries.
 Thank you to all who participated in the survey.

 Survey results were shared at the April 18, 2018, City Council Meeting.
-View survey results
+View survey results (PDF)

 City Council Meetings and Workshops